Samsung’s Galaxy S10 in-display fingerprint reader can be fooled by a cheap 3D-printed fingerprint

 Samsung’s Galaxy S10 series, introduced earlier this year, has been the most high-profile Android phone launched with an in-display fingerprint reader.
 And while the tech does look super cool, it now also appears that it’s super easy to hack.

 An Imgur user by the name of “Darkshark” has revealed he managed to fool the Samsung Galaxy S10 in-display fingerprint reader with a cheap 3D-printed replica of his fingerprint.
-To do this, Darkshark simply took a picture of his fingerprint on a wine glass, imported it into Photoshop and then made a 3D model of his print in 3ds Max, which he then printed on a consumer-grade 3D printer.
+To do this, Darkshark simply took a picture of his fingerprint on a wine glass, imported it into Photoshop, and then made a 3D model of his print in 3ds Max, which he then printed on a consumer-grade 3D printer.
 When he placed his 3D-printed fingerprint on the Galaxy S10’s in-display fingerprint reader, the phone unlocked.

 If you want to be freaked out by how easy this process is to replicate, check out Darkshark’s post here, complete with a video of his fake print unlocking his S10.
 And as Darkshark points out in his post, someone wouldn’t have to steal both your fingerprint and your phone to unlock it using this method.
 They would only need your phone as your fingerprints are already all over it, which they could then easily photograph and 3D print: